-Building relationships between students and teachers will be vital to the Uwharrie Green Schools success.
+Building relationships between students and teachers will be vital to the Uwharrie Charter Academy's success.
 The relationship piece is just as important as the curriculum because it puts in place the support that each student needs to reach the high standards in every classroom.
 Having each child connected to a caring adult at our school will ensure that his/her ambitions, strengths, struggles, and accomplishments are considered when planning lessons and structuring a support system from the ninth grade and beyond.
 Through the PLC process, teachers can share their insights into specific students and recommend strategies for other faculty members to use when trying to make connections to particular students.

 The faculty and staff will create a safe and orderly learning climate that nurtures all learners in a way that honors individual student learning styles yet challenges them to reach their highest potential.
 Teachers and staff will survey students at least twice a year to assess the climate of the school and work to make necessary changes if deemed appropriate.
 Faculty, staff, parents, and students will be represented on the school improvement team where shared decisions will be made and concerns addressed and resolved through a democratic process.
 Respectful relationships between faculty, staff, and administration is imperative for building a climate of trust and transparency that will continuously move the entire school forward in its student learning and growth pursuits.
+Asking parents to be a part of this important decision making group will promote trust and openness so that they realize the vital role that they play in educating their child.
+As a part of our mission, UCA will encourage parent feedback and participation through surveys, focus group discussions, mini-mesters, and parent volunteers.
+This data and qualitative feedback will be provided to the data team of UCA in addition to all faculty.

-The Uwharrie Green School will be results driven.
-The UGS will develop a data team that will be charged with organizing, disseminating, and providing guidance when identifying academic areas that need to be targeted in the school's continuous improvement plan.
+The Uwharrie Charter Academy will be results driven.
+The UCA will develop a data team that will be charged with organizing, disseminating, and providing guidance when identifying academic areas that need to be targeted in the school's continuous improvement plan.
 The data team will create a data portfolio that will be made available electronically to all PLC's so that they can develop subject area SMART goals and personalized SMART goals based upon the NC's new Teacher Evaluation Instrument (McCREL).
 By creating a data portfolio, decisions will have quantitative support and resources can be allocated accordingly.

 The process of addressing student learning concerns will be a collaborative effort where numerous sources of data (Lexile scores, PSATs, student surveys, benchmarks, formative assessments) are explored and educational questions drive the development of an action plan that teachers can implement in their classrooms.
 Triangulating data using multiple sources will validate any initial concerns from data and uncover the root of problems with more accuracy so that teachers and school leaders can be intentional with the use of resources for focused and immediate interventions.
 The time for teachers to discuss and analyze student achievement data will be protected (PLC's and Teacher Workdays) and data from benchmarks and other assessments will be provided in a timely manner.
+By utilizing data effectively, the small learning community environment fostered in our school can "prescribe" interventions based upon individual student needs and support that student by working with the teachers, parents, and community entities that may be able to provide assistance.